davidhwyllie/findNeighbour4/doc/HowToTest.md

 * If {configfile.json} is not provided, then it will use a default config file, config/default_config.json
 This is suitable for testing.
 It runs a test instance on localhost using an SQLite backend in ../unittest_Tmp/.
-** It is unsuitable for production.
-A warning is emitted if the server is running with this default configuration.  **
+**It is unsuitable for production.
+A warning is emitted if the server is running with this default configuration.**

 Unit tests
 ----------

 At the moment, some kinds of unit testing assume a server is running.
 Unit tests don't start the server.
+You will need to do.
 After this, you can run unit tests:

 ```
 # start the xmlrpc server